40net-cloud/fortinet-azure-solutions/FortiGate/SD-WAN/docs/config-sdwan-expressroute.md

 ### Configuration of Azure FortiGate

-You can use the VPN wizard to create a VPN tunnel between Azure AP HA Cluster Fortigate and  Fortigate on-premise where 46.162.118.160 is Public IP address of on-premise Fortigate.
+You can use the VPN wizard to create a VPN tunnel between Azure AP HA Cluster FortiGate and  FortiGate on-premise where 46.162.118.160 is Public IP address of on-premise FortiGate.

 <p align="center">
   <img src="../images/SDWAN-EX-IPSEC/azure-sd-wan-vpn.png" alt="inbound flow">